kvarak/dnd/docs/_Classes/warlock.md

     You no longer need to sleep and can’t be forced to sleep by any means.
 To gain the benefits of a long rest, you can spend all 8 hours doing light activity, such as reading your Book of Shadows and keeping watch.

 - #### Dark Knowledge
-    You become proficient in one of Arcana, History, Nature, Religion or Medicine, and have advantage making an Intelligence check for these skills, if you spend a full round consulting the book before the check.
+    Gain 2 skill points to spend on the *Arcana*, *History*, *Nature*, *Religion* or *Medicine* skill, and have advantage making an Intelligence check for these skills, if you spend a full round consulting the book before the check.

 - #### Scroll of Imperial Authority
     Whenever you can see a creature charmed by you, you can use your ***bonus action*** to cause it to speak any phrase you wish.
 The creature thinks that it chose to say those words of its own volition, though they may not believe them to be true.